Rishabh04-02/Rishabh04-02/content/about.md

 ## Publications
-*	Rishabh and T.P.
-Sharma, **_“Device Classification Based Data Encryption for Internet of Things_,”** International Journal of High Performance Computing and Networking, 2019.<br>
+*	Rishabh, T.P.
+Sharma (2019) **_“Device Classification Based Data Encryption for Internet of Things_,”** International Journal of High Performance Computing and Networking, 2019.<br>
-* Rishabh and T.P.
-Sharma, **_“Lightweight Encryption Algorithms, Technologies, and Architectures in Internet of Things: A Survey_,”** 7th International Conference on Innovations in Computer Science and Engineering, 2019.
+* Rishabh, T.P.
+Sharma (2020) **_“Lightweight Encryption Algorithms, Technologies, and Architectures in Internet of Things: A Survey_,”** Innovations in Computer Science and Engineering.
+Lecture Notes in Networks and Systems, vol 103.
+Springer.

 ___________________________________________